Sharp Adams-Moser-Trudinger type inequalities in the hyperbolic space: A Lions-type lemma for Adams inequality: Proof of Theorem

 \section{A Lions-type lemma for Adams inequality: Proof of Theorem \ref{Lionslemma}}

-In this long section, we provide a proof for Theorem \ref{Lionslemma}.
-To achieve that goal, we borrow some ideas in \cite{CCH2013} for the case $m=1$ and a fine analysis in \cite{VHN2016} for the Euclidean case.
+In this long section, we prove Theorem \ref{Lionslemma}.
+To achieve that goal, we borrow some ideas from \cite{CCH2013} for the case $m=1$ and a fine analysis in \cite{VHN2016} for the Euclidean case.
 Our approach basically consists of two steps: First we reduce the sequence $\{u_j\}_j \subset \H^n$ in Theorem \ref{Lionslemma} to the case of $u_j \in C_0^\infty(\H^n)$; see Proposition \ref{reducesmooth}.
 Then we establish Theorem \ref{Lionslemma} for any sequence $u_j \in C_0^\infty(\H^n)$ by way of contradiction; see Subsection \ref{subsec-ProofForCompactlySupport}.